Jaumelan/Agar.io-game/README.md

 ## Description

-Agar.io game clone, using Jquery and socket.io
+Agar.io game clone is a multiplayer canvas game using Jquery and socket.io

 ## How to run